ray-project/ray/doc/source/serve/architecture.md

 1. The request is received and parsed.
 2. Ray Serve looks up the correct deployment associated with the HTTP URL path or application name metadata.
 Serve places the request in a queue.
-3. For each request in a deployment's queue, an available replica is looked up using power of two choices and the request is sent to it.
+3. For each request in a deployment's queue, an available replica is looked up and the request is sent to it.
 If no replicas are available (that is, more than `max_concurrent_queries` requests are outstanding at each replica), the request is left in the queue until a replica becomes available.

 Each replica maintains a queue of requests and executes requests one at a time, possibly